 I don’t know if you’ve ever tried to edit the grammar and development of an apologetics book proposal as someone who literally despises apologetics and knows that every statement on the page is absolutely wrong, but I’ll tell you this: sticking to just grammar suggestions was physically impossible.
 After four years of being bombarded with Christianity when all I wanted was a good education, and a semester of editing biographies of pastors and articles on how to fight evil temptation when all I wanted was to improve my editing skills, I was fed up.
-Rather than moving around commas or rearranging paragraphs, my edits looked like this (click to enlarge image):
+Rather than moving around commas or rearranging paragraphs, my edits were focused on why this book existed at all.

-The entire document was filled with similar comments.
-Clearly, I was very heated during this assignment.
-After submitting it, I immediately showed my fiance what I had done.
+I was very heated during this assignment.
+After submitting it, I immediately showed my fiancé what I had done.
 He asked, “Are you going to turn it in like that?”
 Ready to be reprimanded for losing my mind via Microsoft Word comments, I said, “…I did already.”
 But instead of saying, “Okay, well you’re going to get in a lot of trouble for insulting a teacher’s intelligence,” he said, “Good!
 What you said is true.”
 I’m telling you, he’s my soulmate.